-In just a day or two after having purchased a new Windows 8.1 Dell Inspiron 15 7537 laptop, I started receiving this error message box, every tile I started my laptop:
+In just a day or two after having purchased a new Dell laptop, I started receiving this error message box, every time I started my laptop:

 Your system does not appear to have Intel Rapid Start Technology enabled